gitmachtl/scripts/cardano/testnet/README.md

 </details>

-**The Hardware-Wallet Section is in progress, please visit again later to see if there any updates**
+**The Hardware-Wallet Section is in progress, please visit again later to see if there are any updates**

 # Examples in Online-Mode